Romanian Canadians

+According to the 2021 Canadian census, there are 215,885 Romanian-Canadians.

 History of Romanian migration in Canada

 Before World War I

 Romanians moved to Canada in several periods.
 The first period was at the end of the 19th century and the beginning of the 20th century.
 Romanians had discovered Canada towards the end of the 19th century, after Clifford Sifton – Minister of Home Affairs representing a Liberal government that had promised to populate the West – had visited Bukovina.
 From 1896 to 1900, a group of Romanians established themselves in Assiniboia (now Saskatchewan), at Clifford Sifton's advice.
 The first two Romanian families that migrated to Canada from the Bukovina village of Boian stopped in Alberta in 1898.
 Other 100 Bucovina families took their example and followed them and they gave the settlement the name of their home village.

 At the end of the 19th century and the beginning of the 20th century, many Romanians from the former Austro-Hungarian Empire (Transylvania, Bukovina, Banat, Crişana, and Maramureş) migrated to the Prairie provinces of Canada to work as farmers.
 The Dominion Lands Act encouraged homesteaders to come to the area.
 The migrants from the Romanian Old Kingdom were mostly Romanian Jews.
 Many Romanians moved to Canada and the United States between 1895 and 1920.

 St Nicholas's Romanian Orthodox Church (established in 1902 in Regina) is the oldest Romanian Orthodox parish in North America; St George's Cathedral (founded in 1914 though the present building dates from the early 1960s), is the episcopal seat of the Romanian Orthodox Bishop of Regina.
 Today, the Romanian school from Boian, Alberta is a museum showcasing Romanian immigration, photos of the first Romanian settlers in the area and the typical Romanian farmer's life in rural Canada.

 During the interwar period the number of ethnic Romanians who migrated to Canada decreased as a consequence of the economic development in Romania, but the number of Romanian Jews who migrated to Canada increased, mostly after the rise of the Iron Guard.

-According to Canada 1911 Census, in Canada lived 15,000 Romanians and in 1941: 25,000.
+According to the 1911 Canadian census, in Canada lived 15,000 Romanians and in 1941: 25,000.